The number of cycles in a random permutation and the number of segregating sites jointly converge to the Brownian sheet: Preliminaries

 \begin{corollary} Let $(X_n)_{n\geq 1}$ and $X$ be $D_q$-valued processes, and suppose that $X$ is continuous at the upper boundary of $T$.
 Then in order that $X_n\to X$, it is necessary and sufficient that

 \end{corollary}

 Here is another criterion that is more useful for calculations.

 \begin{theorem}[Theorem 3 in~\cite{BickelWichura1971}] Suppose that each $X_n$ vanishes along the lower boundary of $T$, and that there exist constants $\beta>1,$ $\gamma>0$ and a finite nonnegative measure $\mu$ on $T$ with continuous marginals such that $(X_n, \mu)$ satisfies condition $C(\beta, \gamma)$ for each $n$.
-Then the tightness condition~\eqref{eq:tightness_condition} holds. \end{theorem} However, it turns out that Theorem~\ref{thm:bickel_wichura3} is not flexible enough to cover our case.
-Simply put, condition $C(\beta, \gamma)$ holds for any $n$ and any two neighbouring blocks $B, C\subseteq [0, 1]^2$, except when one of these blocks has one corner $s\neq 0$ in the open disk of radius $\log 2/\log n$ centred at zero, and the other corner outside of this disk.
-We therefore need the following extension of Theorem~\ref{thm:bickel_wichura3} given right after the proof of~\cite[Theorem 3]{BickelWichura1971}.
-For each $n$, suppose that there exists a subset $T_n=T_{n,1}\times\cdots\times T_{n,q}$ of $T$ such that \begin{enumerate} \item $T_{n, p}$ contains $0$ and $1$ for each $n$ ($1\leq p\leq q$), \item $w_\delta''(X_n)$ may be computed using $T_n$ as the time set (instead of $T$), \item $T_n$ becomes dense in $T$ as $n$ grows large, and \item condition $C(\beta, \gamma)$ holds for blocks whose corner points lie in $T_n$. \end{enumerate}
+Then the tightness condition~\eqref{eq:tightness_condition} holds. \end{theorem}

 We refer to the above convergence criteria as the Bickel-Wichura conditions.